Karen E. Horne

 Information on this page was adapted from autobiographical information supplied by the artist.

-"These (Karen Horne's) canvases pulse with real enjoyment of
+"These (Karen Horne's) canvases pulse with real enjoyment of brush on canvas"

 Born in New York City , Karen Horn was raised in California and Utah .
 Despite her family roots in the Utah art scene, she yearned to expand her horizons with study on the east coast and internationally.
 She graduated from Yale University with honors and distinction in art.
 After earning an M.F.A. in painting at Indiana University on a full teaching fellowship, she went on to study abroad in Florence and Rome .